alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 going to get better, so the capabilities of scaling up current models must be a lower bound on what could be possible 10 or 20 years from now - and what looks possible right now is already interesting and slightly worrying.

-ML techniques have become increasingly general, and employees at OpenAI see this as a big deal.
-They said as much [when I criticized their decision to discuss their robotics research at a DotA 2 event](https://twitter.com/jackclarkSF/status/1026813527850450944).
-Why?

-Consider the state of machine learning before deep learning started taking over several fields.
-Computer vision models were based on [SIFT features](https://en.wikipedia.org/wiki/Scale-invariant_feature_transform).
-Machine translation was based on [parse trees](https://en.wikipedia.org/wiki/Parse_tree).
-Speech recognition was based on recognizing [phonemes](https://en.wikipedia.org/wiki/Phoneme) and composing them together.

-I'll be honest - I have very little experience with any of the 3 things I just linked.
-Depite this, I could start work in any of those fields today.
-Why?
-Because state-of-the-art models for all three have been taken over by neural nets, and I understand neural nets.

-This is one of the deep learning trends that people didn't appreciate at the time.
-When lots of fields converge to using the same set of techniques, it's easier for people to share progress and ideas, and more people can benefit from that shared progress.
-A convolutional neural net is a model with a heavy prior towards considering nearby values.
-That's good for image recognition, but ended up having applications to genomics and music generation.
-A transformer is a sequence model, which is good for understanding language, but also can be applied to video understanding.
-The ML community has spent the past few years building more powerful primitives that everything else builds off of.

-As far as I know, OpenAI doesn't have an audio team.
-Their founding team had a lot of image generation experts, but many of them have left the company since then.
-So

-For now, OpenAI is essentially making a bet that building intuition about large transformers is *sufficient* to get good results at large enough scale.
-Sure, it would be great if they
-OpenAI is essentially

-To me, it sure seems like OpenAI is going all-in on understanding how to train really big Transformer models.
-They aren't as good at images and audio as more dedicated architectures, but they handle it well enough that maybe you can rely on your big Tranformer intuition and scale. you can get away with not caring about that.
-Once everything is unified under one model architecture, you can also focus all effort on building intuition for what large transformers do, rather than anything else.

-I'm not saying you can ignore prior work or experience.
-AlphaGo was a victory for CNNs and RL, but it was developed by people who had been working on Computer Go for years, with the consulting help of pro-level Go players.
-There's intuition about the target task, and intuition about the methods you're using to get there.
-Intuition about neural nets only covers the latter.

-If there is evidence that transformers can handle audio and images, and you don't have a dedicated audio understanding team, then

-To me, it sure seems like OpenAI is going all-in on understanding how to train really big Transformer models.
-They aren't as good at images and audio as more dedicated architectures, but they handle it well enough that maybe you can get away with not caring about that.
-Once everything is unified under one model architecture, you can also focus all effort on building intuition for what large transformers do, rather than anything else.

 The Big Picture